International Nursing Applicant Requirements

 - If you’re licensed in multiple jurisdictions and/or countries, all your licenses must be active and unencumbered.

 - All your nursing school transcripts and licenses will be verified by contact with the primary source of the information.
 You’ll also need to apply to:

 - The Commission on Graduate of Foreign Nursing Schools (CGFNS)

 - New York Credential Verification Service (NYCVS)

 - The New York State Education Department (NYSED).
-The NYSED only issues an official eligibility document to applicants directly, and will not send the document to Excelsior College.
-You must forward the unopened official eligibility document to Excelsior College by taking the official NYSED document in its sealed envelope, and inserting the unopened envelope into an outer envelope and forward it to Excelsior College.
+The NYSED only issues an official eligibility document to applicants directly, and will not send the document to Excelsior University.
+You must forward the unopened official eligibility document to Excelsior University by taking the official NYSED document in its sealed envelope, and inserting the unopened envelope into an outer envelope and forward it to Excelsior University.
 You should also write your full name, permanent address, and date of birth on the outer envelope.All official documents must be in sealed envelopes from the original source.
 In the event that Excelsior receives an opened document, it will be considered unofficial and will not be considered for eligibility or evaluation, and the opened document will be returned to you.
 In this case, it becomes your responsibility to contact NYSED or ICD and request another unopened official copy to supplied to Excelsior.